• Skip to primary navigation

 Make in advance

-If you want to save a bit of time in the morning, just mix up the frittata the night before, and store in a covered bowl in the refrigerator.
+If you want to save a bit of time in the morning, just mix up the frittata the night before, and store it in a covered bowl in the refrigerator.
 Next morning, all you have to do is fry it.

 You may find that the mixture has drawn a little water while it has been in the refrigerator.
 Don’t worry, this is just excess moisture leaking from the potatoes.
 If this happens, pour any excess liquid off, then give the mixture a quick stir before frying.